Uitgelogd

 Bill of exchange leaflet

-If you and/or your trading partner want more security when doing business internationally, a Documentary Collection can be a good option.
-A Documentary Collection sees banks take on an intermediary role for delivery of trade documents and payment processing, but they do not guarantee payment.
+If you and/or your trading partner want greater security when doing business internationally, a Documentary Collection can be a good option.
+A Documentary Collection means that the banks act as intermediaries for delivery of the trade documents and payment processing, but they do not guarantee payment.
 With a Letter of Credit, on the other hand, one of the banks involved does guarantee payment.
+The importer’s bank is obliged to pay a particular amount.
+But the exporter must satisfy the conditions in the Letter of Credit.